SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Proposal

 \subsubsection{Modeling Behavioral Rarity}

 In real-world game testing, bugs are often triggered by specific local combinations of states and actions rather than by global path patterns.
-For instance, transitions such as “switching weapons at the exact moment of skill cooldown completion” or “picking up an item when the inventory is almost full” are typical failure-inducing scenarios.
+For instance, transitions such as "switching weapons at the exact moment of skill-cooldown completion" or "picking up an item when the inventory is almost full" are typical failure-inducing scenarios.

-To capture such critical behaviors, we define the n-gram rarity \(N_i\) by computing the inverse frequency of short action subsequences (e.g., 3-grams) across the candidate path pool.
+To capture such critical behaviors, we define the n-gram rarity \(N_i\) by computing the inverse frequency of short action subsequences across the candidate path pool.
+In the reported experiments, this general formulation is instantiated with 2-gram subsequences.
 This metric favors paths with rare yet plausible behaviors, thereby increasing the likelihood of exposing edge-case bugs without inflating the optimization problem's dimensionality.